Basic timetable - the quickest routes between major towns

 How to find traveling times (advanced timetable)

 The list of travel options presented by the timetable shows the departure time, how long the trip takes, and the number of changes.
-Click the plus icon of a travel option to see more details.
+Click on any connection to see more details, such as changes of trains and further information on each section of the journey.
 In many cases the timetable also shows the expected occupancy of trains.

 Use these names for airports:

-All trains can be found through the timetable, regardless whether it is operated by the SBB or another railway company.
+All trains can be found through the timetable, regardless whether they're operated by the SBB or another railway company.

 How to find ticket prices (advanced timetable)

 You can use the timetable to find the regular prices of tickets.
 That allows you to compare point to point tickets to pass prices.
 To see the price for a trip, click the red ticket button for your preferred travel option.
-Then fill out passenger details and select "no discount".
+Note that the timetable displays 50% discounted fares by default, as many Swiss residents travel with a discount pass.
+In order to find full regular fares, fill out passenger details and select "no discount".
 Do mind the selection for single versus return journeys.
 You may see "from" prices being displayed along with the travel options.
 These are not the regular prices, so be sure to find the real price as explained.

 Fill out tomorrow's date when looking for prices.
 Prices will be the same even if your trip is much later.
 Prices only change once per year.